 We continue to seek out suitable acquisitions to expand our asset base as conditions allow.
-Our strategy is to increase penetration in existing geographic markets, diversify our property portfolio and expand to adjacent geographic markets and asset classes to build value within our portfolio.
-No acquisitions have been completed since 2019 due to pandemic-related interruptions to normal business operations from 2020 to early 2022 and the impact on our unit price, resulting in cautious capital outlay.
+Our strategy is to focus on building value within our portfolio.
+No acquisitions have been completed since 2019 due to pandemic-related interruptions to normal business operations from 2020 to early 2022 and the impact on our unit price.